amirkeren/bluemix-lab2/README.md

 }
 ```

+3. Note that the changes are auto-saved but in order to publish them you will need to click the "Make it Live" button on the bottom right

 # Creating the sequence

 1. Click on the action you created earlier and then click on "Link into a Sequence"